ASEAN Recognition

 LILIANNE FAN

-Lilianne Fan is a leading expert on the Rohingya crisis, Myanmar and the role of ASEAN.
-She is Head of the Secretariat of the Malaysian Advisory Group on Myanmar, chaired by Tan Sri Syed Hamid Albar, former Foreign Minister of Malaysia.
 An anthropologist with over 25 years’ experience in armed conflict, displacement, and humanitarian crises, Lilianne has been leading the Secretariat to the All-Party Parliamentary Group Malaysia on Refugee Policy since 2018.
-She is Co-Director of refugee protection organisation Geutanyoe Malaysia.
-She also serves as Asia Coordinator of the Gaza Scholarship Initiative, supporting Palestinian students to access higher education in Malaysia and in other Asian countries.
+She is Co-Founder and Co-Director and co-founder of the refugee protection organisation Geutanyoe Malaysia, which works with communities affected by war and persecution, including from Myanmar, Palestine, Syria, and Afghanistan, and serves as Asia Coordinator of the Gaza Scholarship Initiative, supporting Palestinian students to access higher education in Malaysia and other Asian countries.

 emmacambodia@gmail.com